How to develop strong faith

 - negative faith or fear doesn’t have to be conscious to be active.
 It is most active and uncontrollable when it is subconscious.

 - throughout our lifetimes, we have been subjected to certain experiences.
 A person from an Islamic background would have always believed in what they’ve been taught, or that certain things are forbidden; on the other hand, people of a different religion, with different belief systems, would have been permitted to do things not permitted in the Islamic religion.

 In relation to the point highlighted above, when it comes to the issue of faith, we have to evaluate how we were brought up—our past experiences, religious and family backgrounds, etc. Everyone would agree that if we grew up with people who possessed superhuman abilities, we would likely have been influenced by them, and consistently believed in ourselves until we developed faith to display superhuman feats.
-The opposite would have likely occurred if we grew up with people who possessed subhuman powers, or no power at all.
+The opposite would likely occur too, if we grew up with people who possessed subhuman powers, or no power at all.